amazon-connect/amazon-connect-chat-ui-examples/mobileChatExamples/iOS-WKWebView-sample/README.md

 ### Setup

 In order for `persistedChatSession` to work, we also need to update our widget snippet to pass the `persistedChatSession` data back to the native app.
-We can achieve this by using the `registerCallback` snippet attribute and register callbacks for `CONNECTION_ESTABLISHED` to indicate when the session storage data is ready for retreival and `CHAT_ENDED` to indicate when to clear the session storage data.
+We can achieve this by using the `registerCallback` snippet attribute and register callbacks for `CONNECTION_ESTABLISHED` to indicate when the session storage data is ready for retrieval and `CHAT_ENDED` to indicate when to clear the session storage data.
 Here is an example `registerCallback` snippet attribute that will enable the `persistentChatSession` functionality for WebViews.
 See [Supported widget snippet fields in Amazon Connect that are customizable
 ](https://docs.aws.amazon.com/connect/latest/adminguide/supported-snippet-fields.html) for more details on snippet attributes.

 ```